engineersubhadip/Git-Tutorial/README.md

 4. If we want the file from the Stash back to the Staging Area we can do "git stash apply".

 git stash show stash@{stashNumber} -> To see how many changes are there in the current stash

+How to store changes for the untracked file -> git stash --include-untracked